 |Image credit: I-Grow|

 Many seeds do not need lighting to germinate while others do.
 You may need a source of heat and light as sunlight will most likely not suffice.
 Pick up a plant lamp to keep your seeds happy with lots of lights and heat.
 Please note: You may use a fluorescent lamp without trouble but you will need a white bulb to provide the right heat and light for your seeds without burning them.
 A heat mat may also be a good idea for plants that require extra heat.
-If you are looking for a ready made setup, you can purchase one here.

 We suggest covering your container lightly with plastic sheeting/damp newspaper.
 This will act as a way to regulate and trap moisture and temperature.
 This is important as if your seeds dry out they will not germinate properly.